mikekosulin/glitchtip-frontend/projects/marketing/public/documentation/install.md

 ### [Advanced settings for cache and celery](documentation/install#advanced-settings-for-cache-and-celery)

-By default, redis is used for the celery broker and cache.
+By default, redis/valkey is used for the celery broker and cache.
 It's possible to use cache (and thus redis) for sessions, but is disabled by default in favor of PostgreSQL.
 At this time, redis data is important to be available but is not necessarily worth backing up.

 - `SESSION_ENGINE` Controls where Django stores session data [See Django documentation](https://docs.djangoproject.com/en/4.0/ref/settings/#std-setting-SESSION_ENGINE).
 To make this use redis, set to `"django.contrib.sessions.backends.cache"`.
 - `SESSION_COOKIE_AGE` The age of session cookies, in seconds.
 Defaults to [Django default](https://docs.djangoproject.com/en/4.0/ref/settings/#std-setting-SESSION_COOKIE_AGE)